Our Sketch nibs are durable and flexible sketching nibs that provide the following advantages:

 - They last a long time - they won't snap or rust like dip nibs

 You can polish your Sketch nib from time to time to keep it smooth.
 You can also reshape the tip, anything from a sharp point to a chisel tip, even oblique.
-You can make as fine a point on this nib as you find on the Manga G nibs, but you won't be able to move the nib as quickly.
+You can make as fine a point as you find on the Manga G nibs, but you won't be able to move the nib as quickly.

 We provide instructions for polishing and reshaping your Sketch nib.